barrylawson/cmsc240_f2018_lab6_gold/README.txt

   vectors are appended.

 	RESULT:
+		IntegerVector:
+	 		The elements of the two other arrays are correctly cast and added to the end of the specific vector
+		CharacterVector:
+			The elements of the two other arrays are correctly cast and added to the end of the specific vector
+		DoubleVector:
 			The elements of the two other arrays are correctly cast and added to the end of the specific vector

 	Hence, append**Vector() works as expected.
 ---------------------------------------------------------------------------------------------------------------------